-Grilled Pork Chops with South Carolina Barbecue Sauce
+Grilled Pork Chops with Carolina Mustard BBQ Sauce

-Fire up the grill for this recipe of luscious marinated pork chops perfectly grilled then topped with a tangy, mustard-based barbecue sauce that is hugely popular in South Carolina.
+Fire up the grill for this luscious marinated grilled pork chops recipe topped with a tangy, mustard-based bbq sauce that is hugely popular in South Carolina.
 A summertime must!

 My mother used to fry up pork chops in a skillet with nothing but a bit of oil, salt and pepper.
 I always loved them as a kid and took that love with me into adulthood.
 I prepare them differently, but they still deliver all the flavor you can toss at them.